Gerwyn Price: 2025

 At the 2025 World Championship, Price reached the quarter-finals.
 This run included a sudden death win over Joe Cullen in the third round.
 Price led the match 3–0 but Cullen won the next three sets to level the match at 3–3 and force a last-set decider.
 The two went the full distance in the last set until Price won in a last-leg decider, with the match being described as a "thriller" and an "Alexandra Palace classic".
 He was eliminated in the quarter-finals following a 5–3 loss to Chris Dobey.

 Price won the second Pro Tour event of the year, Players Championship 2 (PC2), by defeating Dobey in a deciding leg 8–7 in the final.
 He claimed another two titles at PC9 and PC12, beating Ian White and Josh Rock in the respective finals.
 He claimed his first Premier League nightly win of the year on night three in Dublin, beating world champion Luke Littler and world number one Luke Humphries before a 6–3 win against Nathan Aspinall in the final.
 He earned a second nightly win on night six with a 6–3 win against Littler in the final, extending his winning streak against Littler to six matches.
 He achieved his third nightly win of the season on night 12.
 He also hit two nine-dart finishes during his Premier League campaign; his first on night 10 made him the player with the most nine-darters in Premier League history, while his second came on night 15.
 He qualified for the play-offs by finishing fourth in the league stage table with 24 points.
 On Finals Night on 29 May, he lost 10–7 to Littler in the semi-finals.

 After withdrawing from the previous year's tournament, Price represented Wales at the World Cup of Darts alongside Jonny Clayton and the duo reached the final, but they were narrowly defeated in the final 10–9 by Northern Ireland.
 Price won his fourth World Series title at the Poland Darts Masters, defeating Stephen Bunting 8–7 in the final.
 He claimed his first European Tour title in two years at the Baltic Sea Darts Open, where he won the final 8–3 against Gary Anderson.
-After a post-match incident with Daryl Gurney in the first round of the World Matchplay in which the two shared an aggressive handshake and exchanged words on stage, Price reached the quarter-finals of the tournament before losing 16–11 to Josh Rock.
 He won his fourth Players Championship title of the year at PC26 with an 8–5 victory over Gian van Veen in the final.
+Price was a semi-finalist at the World Series Finals, the Grand Slam, and the Players Championship Finals.